 This study is composed of several distinct sections.
 The Introduction is followed by a demographic overview that provides information of the area's population and income, travel generators, and demand for transit.
 Section III provides an overview of the ACRTA fixed route system, the complimentary paratransit system, Uplift, the ACRTA fare structure and the ACRTA budget.
-Section IV provides an overview of ACRTA's Goals and Objectives.
+Section IV provides an overview of service developments and improvements.